msu-cse-outreach/technovation-book/_sources/2-Basics/code-along.rst

     | 1_a      | true     | True_no  | _103     |
     +----------+----------+----------+----------+

-A variable is like a container that you have labeled with a name (the variable name).
-When running a program, the computer can store different values (data objects) in the variable (container).

-Much like a good label for a container is one that reminds you what the container contains, a good name for a variable is one that reminds you what the values stored in the variable are used for.
+Much like a good container label is one that reminds you what the container contains, a good variable name is one that reminds you what the values stored in the variable are used for.
 For example, you might name a variable ``radius`` if it will be used to store the length (number of pixels) for the radius of a circle or ``time_left`` if it will be used to store the number of minutes left in a video you are is watching.